-Daniel Brisblat, now Lead Agent at Place Graceville, believes you should never lose sight of your core values.
-Brisblat spent 23 years in the sales industry before transitioning into a career in real estate mid last year.
+Daniel Brisblat, now a Property Partner at The Agency, believes you should never lose sight of your core values.
+Brisblat spent 23 years in the sales industry before transitioning into a career in real estate.

 “My advice to anyone would to be honest with yourself about who you are, what your strengths and weaknesses are, and find an office or company that represents your core values,” says Brisblat.